- New Bern

 About this PropertySUMMARY

 The home is new, but the land was farmed by my granddad and dad (and their siblings) since the early 1900’s.
 There were cows, horses, goats, hogs, chickens, dogs, and of course vegetables and flowers.
 Farming is what helped them survive the Great Depression, raise their families, and continue up to 2013 when my father sold the last goats.
 It very is a special place where time seems to stop and anxiety falls away.
-I hope you relish your stay.
+I hope you adore your stay.

 This is a newer home and thoroughly renovated from the kitchen to the closets.
 There are tons of windows, which make the home radiant and airy and give vistas of the ample yard and field.